The History of Aero

 International Cooperation and Aerostructures

-Since 2000, Aero started to cooperate with a number of global aircraft manufacturers.
+Since 2000, Aero has started to cooperate with a number of global aerospace manufacturers.
 Already in 2000, Aero started to produce the S-76 helicopter for the American company Sikorsky, a fully assembled and equipped helicopter ready for the installation of dynamic parts.
 Since then, Aero has won a number of other contracts for various aircraft assemblies and sub-assemblies.

 Two years later, Aero signed a contract with the third largest aircraft manufacturer in the world, the Brazilian company Embraer, on the basis of which Embraer and Aero became partners in the development and production of a new military transport multi-purpose aircraft KC-390.